 Al Hussein Technical University (HTU) is our local partner in this programme.
 HTU was founded in 2016 as a private, non-profit applied technical education institute, and is located in Amman, Jordan.
 Upskilling programs for unemployed graduates of other Jordanian universities are among key strategic pillars for HTU, thus making them an ideal partner in this programme.
 The university uses an innovative collaboration model in which industry experts and business leaders are educators with curriculum aiming to equip students with specialised skills that match real market needs and bridge the gap with employers.

-Finally, the programme would not be a reality without the generous support from the Norwegian Ministry of Foreign Affairs and the Costa Crociere Foundation.
+Finally, the programme would not be a reality without the generous support from the Norwegian Ministry of Foreign Affairs.